baywolf-studios/jellyfin-plugin-repo/README.md

 > (tested on server with gigabit connection, client with 10mbps download from server)

 ```
-Before: 12 seconds to load items 3 seconds to load images, 5-6 seconds with cache<br>
+Before: 12 seconds to load items 3 seconds to load images, 5-6 seconds with cache
 After: 4 seconds to load items 1 second to load images, 1-2 seconds with cache
 ```